 The Department of Health’s Animal Services Program is located in the Health Licensing and Regulation Administration.

 Assisted Living Residence Regulatory (ALR) Act of 2000 became effective on June 24, 2000.
 The act was implemented August 17, 2007.

 With the adoption of the National Registry of Emergency Medical Technicians (NREMT) certification requirement in the District, The EMS Division has also adopted the NREMT practical examination standard.

 The Behavioral Risk Factor Surveillance Survey (BRFSS) is a monthly telephone survey conducted in every state in the US, as well as some possessions and territories.

-The Vital Records Division houses birth certificates dating back to August 1874.
-Birth records become public 100 years after the date of birth.
+The Vital Records Division maintains open and closed birth certificates dating back to August 1874.
+Closed birth records date less than 100 years from the date of birth.

 "To protect and enhance the health, safety, and well-being of District of Columbia residents by promoting evidence-based best practices in health regulation, high standards of quality care and implementing policies that prevent adverse events."

 The DC Board of Medicine regulates Surgical Assistants.
 The application comes to the Board through the advisory committee.

 The Board of Nursing regulates the following providers of health care: registered nurses (RNs); licensed practical nurses (LPNs); advanced practice registered nurses (APRNs) to include: nurse midwives, nurse anesthetists, clinical nurse specialists and nurse practitioners; and nursing assis